 - a.
 Complaints or material relating to an on-going investigation. - b.
 Performance evaluations prepared before July 01, 1983. - c.
 Current performance evaluations and the evaluations from the previous year. - d.
 Derogatory material that may be cause for discipline, suspension, or dismissal. - e.
 Payroll deduction records. - f.
 Medical records, including psychiatric, psychological, and/or mental health counseling. - g.
-District employees' name and home address relating to HRS, Law Enforcement, active firefighter; court justice; appeal, circuit or county judge. - h.
-Any information revealing undercover personnel of a criminal justice agency, law enforcement personnel and HRS. - i.
+District employees' name and home address relating to DCF (Department of Children and Families), Law Enforcement, active firefighter; court justice; appeal, circuit or county judge. - h.
+Any information revealing undercover personnel of a criminal justice agency, law enforcement personnel and DCF (Department of Children and Families). - i.
 References prior to employment that are marked confidential. - j.
 Confidential information can be shared with another person or agency when required by law and when the employee gives written consent for release of information.